COMPANY FORMATION IN LITHUANIA

 - Branch or representation of a foreign company

-All business entities must be registered in a single Register of Legal Entities.
-When initiating a business, the choice of legal form is crucial.
-The most prevalent options for company registration in Lithuania include a closed joint-stock company (UAB), a small company, and an individual enterprise.
-Statistics suggest that opting for a JSC is the most practical choice.
-Over 90% of Lithuanian enterprises are registered as closed joint-stock companies (UAB).
-Founders, up to 250 shareholders, can be natural or legal persons, with no restrictions on citizenship.
-Management bodies encompass the general meeting of shareholders, the supervisory board, and a head who can be an individual, including a non-resident.
-Alternatively, a collegiate body can manage the company instead of a sole manager.
-Lithuanian legislation mandates that the statutory capital of a closed joint-stock company must be no less than 2,900 euros.
-At registration, 25% is paid, with the remainder settled within a year.
-Funding sources include transfers from any bank, including international accounts, and cash deposits into the company’s savings account.
-The primary benefit of UAB is limited liability to creditors, ensuring shareholders and owners are not personally responsible for company debts.
-Mandatory audits are required if the company employs 50 or more people, its assets exceed 720,000 Euros, or its settlement accounts hold 1,400,000 Euros or more.
+All business entities should be registered in one Register of Legal Entities.
+At the beginning of the business, the organization type is of vital importance.
+The most common forms of business registration in Lithuania are: a closed joint-stock company UAB, a small company, and an individual enterprise.
+According to statistics, JSC registration is the most expedient decision.
+More than 90% of the enterprises of Lithuania are registered as closed joint-stock companies UAB.
+Founders, shareholders up to 250 can be both natural and legal persons, citizens of any state.
+Management bodies include the general meeting of shareholders, the supervisory board, and a head, which may also be a physical person, including a nonresident.
+Instead of one manager, the collegiate body can manage the company.
+According to the Law of Lithuania, the statutory capital of a closed-type joint-stock company should be at least 2,900 euros.
+At the time of registration, 25% is paid, and the remaining amount has to be covered within a year.
+The financing can be made through transfers from any bank, including an international account, and also by cash deposited into the Savings Account of the Company.
+With UAB, one has a very important benefit: limited liability to creditors, where the shareholders and owners are not personally liable in case of debts of the company.
+Auditing is obligatory only if the firm employs 50 or more employees and its assets exceed 720,000 Euros or have a sum of 1,400,000 Euros or more on its settlement accounts.

-Lithuania is an appealing jurisdiction for obtaining a residence permit in Europe, facilitating visa-free movement within the Schengen area.
-The country’s tax system is favourable, boasting some of the lowest rates in the European Union.
-Profits are taxed at just 5% if annual income hovers around EUR 289,620 and the employee count does not exceed 10.
-The VAT rate stands at 21%.
-Entrepreneurs can leverage legal avenues for tax exemption and sidestep double taxation through agreements with various countries.
-The prevalent business form in Lithuania is a Limited Liability Company (UAB).
-Uždaroji akcinė bendrovė (UAB), translated as Closed Joint-Stock Company, allows flexibility in selling or donating shares, as well as passing them down through generations.
-A UAB must have a minimum of one owner (natural or legal person) and one director (natural person) who can sign on behalf of the company.
+Lithuania is a popular jurisdiction to obtain residence in Europe and move without visas within the Schengen area.
+The country’s tax climate is very friendly, having some of the lowest rates within the European Union: For instance, when annual income is approximately about EUR 289,620, and it does not have more than 10 employees, the profit is taxed only 5%.
+Value-Added Tax is 21%.
+Businessmen can use legal opportunities for tax exemption and avoid double taxation following agreements between different countries.
+The most usual form of business in Lithuania is a Limited Liability Company-UAB.
+Uzdaroji akcine bendrove, which means Closed Joint-Stock Company, does give some flexibility about selling or donating shares and/or passing them down through generations.
+A UAB needs to be registered with at least one owner-natural or legal person-and at least one director who can sign on behalf of the company.

-Lithuania offers many opportunities for entrepreneurs and business people wishing to start or expand their business in Europe.
-The country is known for its innovative economy, attractive tax system and strategic location that provides easy access to European Union markets.
-Understanding the different types of companies available in Lithuania is a key aspect for any entrepreneur.
-Here is a detailed overview of the main forms of business in Lithuania:
+Lithuania opens wide perspectives to all entrepreneurs and business people for starting or expanding their business in Europe due to its innovative economy, attractive tax system, and strategic location, which provides easy access to European Union markets.
+Taking into consideration the type of business entities available in Lithuania is another important aspect for any entrepreneur.
+In this respect, here is a detailed overview of the most important forms of doing business in Lithuania:

-An individual entrepreneur (IP) is the easiest and fastest way to start a business in Lithuania.
-This type of business is suitable for single entrepreneurs and does not require authorised capital.
-Registration takes place at the Enterprise Registration Centre.
-An IP is fully personally liable for the obligations of his/her business.
+As the most straightforward and fastest way of initiating a business in Lithuania, an individual entrepreneur needs to register this type of business.
+Therefore, this business entity is appropriate for single entrepreneurs, and no authorised capital is compulsory for it.
+Registration of the IP shall be carried out in the Enterprise Registration Centre.
+An IP is personally fully liable for the obligations of his/her business.

-Limited Liability Company (UAB) is the most popular form of business in Lithuania.
-It is suitable for both small and large businesses.
+The most popular form of business in Lithuania is the Limited Liability Company.
+It is suitable both for small and large businesses.
 The minimum authorised capital is 2,500 euros.
 The founders are liable only to the extent of their contribution to the authorised capital.
-UAB is required to register with the Business Registration Centre and to keep full accounting records.
+UAB has an obligation to register with the Business Registration Centre, as well as maintain full accounting records.

-The joint-stock company (AB) is suitable for large companies with a large number of investors.
-The minimum authorised capital for an AB is 40,000 euros.
-Shareholders have limited liability in proportion to their shares in the capital.
-ABs are obliged to publish their financial statements and hold annual general meetings of shareholders.
+The joint-stock company is proper for big companies with a huge number of investors.
+The minimum authorized capital for an AB is 40,000 euros.
+Shareholders have limited liability in the form of correspondence to the part of the share capital.
+AB must publish financial statements and organize annual general meetings of shareholders.

-A limited company (KŪB) is a company that combines elements of personal liability and limited liability.
-In KŪB there must be at least one limited partner (investor who bears limited liability) and one general partner (who bears full personal liability).
-This type of company is suitable for family businesses or small businesses.
+A limited company is a company that combines elements of personal and limited liability.
+In KŪB there must be at least one limited partner-investor who bears the limited liability—and one general partner who bears the full personal liability.
+Such a form is suitable for family businesses or small business.
+Accordingly, this kind of company is suitable for family businesses or small businesses.

-A limited liability partnership (TŪB) is similar to a limited company, but all partners in a TŪB have limited liability proportional to their contributions to the share capital.
-TŪB is rarely used in Lithuania due to its specific structure and purpose.
+A limited liability partnership (TŪB) is analogous to a limited company, but in TŪB, all partners have limited liability in accordance with their contribution to the share capital.
+Due to its structure and purpose, TŪB is rarely used in Lithuania.

-Foreign companies may open branches or representative offices in Lithuania to conduct business.
-A branch may engage in all types of commercial activities, while a representative office is limited to representative and marketing functions.
-Both types require registration with the Enterprise Registration Centre.
+Foreign companies can also open branches or representative offices in Lithuania to pursue an activity.
+A branch may perform any type of commercial activity; a representative office is entitled only to represent and marketing functions.
+The latter shall also be registered with the Enterprise Registration Centre.

-Choosing the right business form in Lithuania depends on many factors, including the size and type of business, number of founders, desired level of responsibility and investment needs.
-Understanding the specifics of each form of company will help you make an informed decision and ensure that your business in Lithuania gets off to a successful start.
-Regardless of the form chosen, it is important to consult with Regulated United Europe’s legal and accounting professionals to ensure compliance with Lithuanian law and tax requirements.
+Selection of the proper business form in Lithuania is a function of many different factors, including the size and type of the business, number of founders, and level of responsibility, among other needs for investment.
+In-depth understanding of the peculiarities of each company type will contribute to a correct decision and will provide your business in Lithuania with a successful start.
+Whatever type is chosen, it is strongly advised to coordinate with the lawyers and accountants from Regulated United Europe to fulfill the requirements of Lithuanian law and tax demands.

-Table with current tax rates for companies registered in Lithuania for the year 2024.
-This data will help to get an idea of the tax burden on businesses and individuals in Lithuania.
+Table of current tax rates for companies registered in Lithuania for the year 2025: This table will give a concrete idea regarding the tax burden both for the businesses operating in Lithuania and for the persons concerned.

 Tax Name | Tax Rate |